microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/markdown.md

 [CSE](../../CSE.md) developers treat documentation like other source code and follow the same rules and checklists when reviewing documentation as code.

-Documentation should both use good markdown syntax to ensure it's properly parsed, and follow good [writing style guidelines](#writing-style-guidelines) to ensure the document is easy to read and understand.
+Documentation should both use good Markdown syntax to ensure it's properly parsed, and follow good [writing style guidelines](#writing-style-guidelines) to ensure the document is easy to read and understand.

 ## Markdown

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by John Gruber in 2004, Markdown is now one of the world’s most popular markup languages.

-Using Markdown is different than using a WYSIWYG editor.
+Using Markdown is different from using a WYSIWYG editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.

 You can find more information and full documentation [here](https://www.markdownguide.org/).

 ## Linting

 Markdown has specific way of being formatted.
 It is important to respect this formatting, otherwise some interpreters which are strict won't properly display the document.
-Linters are often used to help developers properly create documents by both verifying proper markdown syntax as well as grammar and proper English language.
+Linters are often used to help developers properly create documents by both verifying proper Markdown syntax, grammar and proper English language.

 A good setup includes a markdown linter used during editing and PR build verification, and a grammar linter used while editing the document.
 The following are a list of linters that could be used in this setup.

 ### markdownlint

-[`markdownlint`](https://github.com/markdownlint/markdownlint) is a linter for markdown that verifies markdown syntax, and also enforces rules that make the text more readable.
+[`markdownlint`](https://github.com/markdownlint/markdownlint) is a linter for markdown that verifies Markdown syntax, and also enforces rules that make the text more readable.
 [Markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) is an easy-to-use CLI based on Markdownlint.

 It's available as a [ruby gem](https://github.com/markdownlint/markdownlint), an [npm package](https://github.com/DavidAnson/markdownlint), a [Node.js CLI](https://github.com/igorshubovych/markdownlint-cli) and a [VS Code extension](https://github.com/DavidAnson/vscode-markdownlint).
 The VS Code extension [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) also catches all markdownlint errors.